Royal Kuhio

 No analysis available

-I searched for direct viewing language from the unit or lanai, not just proximity to fireworks.
-Several listings explicitly state fireworks are visible from the unit/lanai, which strongly confirms this feature.
+I looked for direct viewing language from the building or unit, not just proximity to fireworks.
+The remarks clearly confirm fireworks are visible from units/lanai, so this feature is present.

 No analysis available